Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 By default, the claims *givenname*, *surname*, *emailaddress* and *name* will be already configured for the application.

 The web application registered on [chapter 1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md) also uses **Employee-ID** claim, so we need to configure that as well.
-If you added extra claims on the ADFS registration of the web application, follow the steps below to register all the additional claims that should be returned by the Azure AD SAML application:
+If you added extra claims on the AD FS registration of the web application, follow the steps below to register all the additional claims that should be returned by the Azure AD SAML application:

 1. In the **User Attributes and Claims** section, select the **Edit** icon (a pencil) in the upper-right corner.
 1. Add additional claims that you would like to use in the web app project.